- 1 (Yuca spp)

 Since it is a plant little studied, it is recommended not to use in young children, pregnant or nursing women.
 Not also to be used with seriously ill heart or kidneys.

-More information on yucca in the listing above.
+More information on yucca.